alandavis/scoreboard/README.md

  * -trace data read from the the port to stderr.
 Default: not set (no trace)
  * -testFile=\<path> use data from a test file rather than a port
  * -test1 use data from a test file included in the jar file rather than a port
+ * -testLoop results in the data in the test file being repeated once it has been read.